MichaelCade/Homelab/talos-metal/readme.md

 `kubectl apply -f pvc-nfs.yml`

+## Cilium
+We have removed the default flannel CNI from our control plane and worker yaml configurations so we will need to install Cilium via a helm chart I achieved this through the kargo project dev container.

+In my instance we would also like to create a range of IPs available on our network if a loadbalancer is required

+`kubectl apply -f cilium-ip-ipam.yaml`

+This allows me to use 192.168.169.190-199 as available addresses

+## Rook Ceph

+## Kasten K10

+## Kubevirt

+## Cert-Manager

 ## Reset
 Every now and again there will be a configuration change or a requirement to reset the cluster back to fresh, this will refresh it back to a stage with no static IP addresses.